damianhakert/damianhakert.github.io/source/comparison/index.html.md

 Easily migrate all repos and merge request data from your previous provider.

 ### Security and Policy enforcement
-Git Hooks and Audit logs and enhanced LDAP integration give you and the added security to meet the increasing requirements of compliance teams.
+Push Rules and Audit logs and enhanced LDAP integration give you and the added security to meet the increasing requirements of compliance teams.

 ### Issue Weights
 Manage issues using Agile practices by setting the weight of an issue.